 This module, taught during your induction, will introduce you to the key elements of organisational management for commercial success.
 Through analysis of historical roots, you will develop an understanding of the current practices for managing customers, shareholders, and employees, and discuss how numbers and technology influence management decision-making.

 Assessment is carried out by a variety of methods including coursework, examinations and a dissertation.

 Relevant professional accounting qualifications and experience in an associated area will be considered.

 The MSc in Accounting and Financial Management is suitable if:

-- you have graduated from another discipline, whether arts, sciences or social sciences and wish to obtain a postgraduate qualification which will enhance your understanding of accounting issues within organizations.
-The MSc aims to act as a bridge between a humanities or science degree and a career in accounting, business, or the not-for-profit sector.
+you have graduated from another discipline, whether arts, sciences or social sciences and wish to obtain a postgraduate qualification which will enhance your understanding of accounting issues within organizations.
+The MSc aims to act as a bridge between humanities or science degree and a career in accounting, business, or the not-for-profit sector.